getyoti/yoti-ruby-sdk/README.md

 `YOTI_CLIENT_SDK_ID` - found on the Key settings page on your application dashboard

 `YOTI_KEY_FILE_PATH` - the full path to your security key downloaded from the *Keys* settings page (e.g. /Users/developer/access-security.pem)

-The generated initialisation file can be found in `config/initializers/yoti.rb`.

 The following options are available: